Fashion 1900 – Charles Frederick WorthJanuary 6, 2016

 A celebrity dressmaker for fashion 1900

-Most clothing makers were anonymous seamstresses, so Worth was the first “Name”.
+Most fashion 1900 clothing makers were anonymous seamstresses, so Worth was the first “Name”.
 Other top designers quickly came to include the Callot Sisters, Paul Poiret, and Emile Pingat.
 Design houses also sprang up in New York and London, but Parisian style was the most desirable.

-The House of Worth had been in existence for quite some time by 1900, but it was still the place to go for everything from walking suits to ball gowns.
+In fashion 1900, the House of Worth had been in existence for quite some time by 1900, but it was still the place to go for everything from walking suits to ball gowns.
 In fact, Charles Frederick Worth had died in 1895, to be succeeded by his son, Jean-Philippe Worth, who had been personally trained by his father.
 In time, Jean-Philippe ceded most of the designing to his nephew, Jean-Charles Worth.
 The House of Worth continued to be run by the family until 1952, when Worth’s great grandson retired.
 (The Worth name continues to be owned by various businesses up to the present day).

 This monochrome evening dress from c 1898 – 1900 is a lot bolder than we might expect amongst the popular pastels of the day.
 The dramatic scrolls, which grow larger towards the hem, were actually woven into the fabric (à la disposition), not appliquéd on top.
 The House of Worth was always celebrated for its support of the textile industry and this dress is a great showcase for the skill and dedication of the weavers working closely with the designer.
 Each section of fabric for the dress was calculated and made to order.

 The design itself is, surprisingly, based on the black iron scroll work of a gate.
-The curves echo the popular sinuous forms of the Art Nouveau movement, while at the same time emphasising the curves of the dress itself, which is in the fashionable S shape of early Edwardian style, achieved with a corset and bustle.
+The curves echo the popular sinuous forms of the Art Nouveau movement, while at the same time emphasising the curves of the dress itself, which is in the fashionable S shape of fashion 1900 early Edwardian style, achieved with a corset and bustle.
 The long train adds further drama, while the pretty ruffled sleeves soften the stark design.